 - James Joyce - Poems & shorter writings.
 JJ’s books are unnaproachable but he had a command of English like only Shakespeare, which makes his poetry magnificent.

-- Virginia Woolf - To The Lighthouse.
+- Virginia Woolf - The Waves.
 Just read the opening page.
 She understood people on such an intrinsic level.

 - Marcel Proust - Swanns Way.
 He takes a long time to get to the point but it’s like climbing a mountain, the view from the peak is indescribably beautiful.